Skip to main content

 Eight bugs in the coordinator.
 State machine inconsistencies, a race condition where two drones could claim the same package if the coordinator was slow to update, and a nasty one where completed packages weren't being removed from the queue under specific failure-then-success sequences.

-The race condition was the scariest.
+The race condition was the highest-risk item.
 In a 4-drone swarm, the odds of collision were low but nonzero.
-On a big queue run with drone-Izar (16 cores) and drone-Meridian (24 cores) both grabbing fast, it would have surfaced eventually.
+On a large queue run with multiple fast workers, it would have surfaced eventually.

 The dashboard had a WebSocket data overwrite bug.
 When multiple drones reported status within the same render cycle, the last one to report would overwrite the others.
 So if drone-Tarn reported idle and drone-Izar reported building, you'd only see drone-Izar's state.

 New feature instead of a fix.
 If a drone finishes its batch and the queue still has work, the coordinator now automatically assigns more.
-Before this, idle drones would just sit there smugly while others were still grinding.
+Before this, idle drones could remain idle while others were still grinding.

 drone-Meridian has 24 cores.
 When it finishes fast and sits idle while drone-Tau-Beta (8 cores) is still chugging, that's wasted compute.